CubeSandbox — What is it?

 Source: README

-Natively compatible with the E2B SDK interface, allowing for easy migration from expensive closed-source sandboxes with minimal changes.
+Natively compatible with the E2B SDK interface, allowing for easy migration from expensive closed-source sandboxes with minimal changes to business logic.

 Source: README